-There shall be a planning commission consisting of nine (9) members and three (3) alternate members.
+There shall be a planning commission consisting of no fewer than five (5) members.
 The director of community development or his or her designated representative, shall attend all planning commission meetings.
 The planning commission may meet with and receive advice from the city attorney as it or the city attorney may deem necessary.
 The planning commission shall have all of the following powers and duties, which powers and duties may be modified by ordinance of the city council:

-(a) All duties set out in the State Planning and Zoning Law for a planning agency as same now exists and as same may hereafter be amended.
+All duties set out in the State Planning and Zoning Law for a planning agency as same now exists and as same may hereafter be amended.

-- (b) After public hearing, recommend to the city council any amendment to the general plan or any part thereof, or any zoning ordinance amendments. - (c) Exercise authority granted to it by ordinance over subdivisions, use permits, or other matters not inconsistent with this Charter. - (d) Accomplish all duties and functions as established in Section 208 of this Charter. - (e) Review the quality and nature of development within the City in accordance with the general plan and make recommendations to the city council to assure development is carried out in accordance with the general plan and the City's planning standards. - (f) Make recommendations to the city council concerning the annual capital improvement plan and as to the acquisition and disposal of real property in terms of consistence of such with the general plan. - (g) Perform other duties specified by the city council not inconsistent with this Charter.
+- (2) After public hearing, recommend to the city council any amendment to the general plan or any part thereof, or any zoning ordinance amendments. - (3) Exercise authority granted to it by ordinance over subdivisions, use permits, or other matters not inconsistent with this Charter. - (4) Accomplish all duties and functions as established in Section 208 of this Charter. - (5) Review the quality and nature of development within the City in accordance with the general plan and make recommendations to the city council to assure development is carried out in accordance with the general plan and the City's planning standards. - (6) Make recommendations to the city council concerning the annual capital improvement plan and as to the acquisition and disposal of real property in terms of consistence of such with the general plan. - (7) Perform other duties specified by the city council not inconsistent with this Charter.